nextpyp/pyp/docs/reference/admin.rst

 .. figure:: ../images/reference_admin.webp

-  The administration page
+  The administration page.

 Once there, you can use the administration tools to manage users groups, run diagnostic tools, and inspect jobs running on the system.

-Create a new Group
+Create a new group
 ------------------

 .. nextpyp:: To add a new group